What are Missouri's laws on child abandonment?

 Answer:

-Abandonment of a child in the second degree is a class D felony.
+Additionally, abandonment of a child in the second degree occurs when a person leaves a child under eight years old in similar circumstances.
+This is classified as a class D felony.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.